This basketweave stitch pattern is a lovely way to start knitting texture and listed here are three versions of the basket weave stitch pattern

 These last 12 rows form pattern.

 Great!
-I found a lovely scarf knitting pattern that uses the top basketweave pattern on my page and it's a free download from Ravelry by Knitted Moon Designs.
+I found a lovely scarf knitting pattern that uses the top basketweave pattern on my page.
+It's a free download from Ravelry by Knitted Moon Designs.
 It looks like a fun and easy pattern.
 Hope you like it.